projectcalico/calico/about/about-network-policy.md

 > education that is not specific to {{site.prodname}}.
 {: .alert .alert-info}

+Both Kubernetes and {{side.prodname}} define network policy APIs to help you secure your workloads.

+In this guide you will learn:
+- What network policy is and why it is important.
+- The differences between Kubernetes and Calico network policies and when you might want to use each.
+- Some best practices for using network policy.

 ### What is network policy?

 Network policy is the primary tool for securing a Kubernetes network.
 It allows you to easily restrict the network